EneCatalin/user-CRUD/README.md

 # user-CRUD
 Just a small CRUD site demo where the user does CRUD operations on a db.
-Will use mongoose.
-May contain react, but probably not.
+Uses Mongoose, React too.

 Accidentally uploaded the keys, those will be deleted in a couple days but may as well stay for now.